mehakharitas/Stock-Market-Forecasting-using-ARIMA-and-GARCH-Models/README.md

 6) Visualization of actual vs forecasted prices for 90-day horizons

-7) GARCH models were applied to INDUSINDBK and BAJAJFINSV, where volatility behavior was prominent and model parameters were statistically significant.
+7) GARCH models were applied , where volatility behavior was prominent and model parameters were statistically significant.